3.3 Sponsoring bodies and model rules

 - Wrigleys Solicitors LLP.

 These sponsoring bodies offer a full registration service, which includes offering advice on amendments to their model rules and will submit applications to the FCA on behalf of their clients.
-Details of their charges are outlined later in this section.

 The alternative to using model rules is to employ the services of a legal professional with knowledge and experience of formulating co-operative and community benefit society rules, or to write rules without professional support.
 The FCA does not require applications to be made by a professional person, although, as noted above, it does charge more for examining applications that are not based on model rules, and these fees are non-refundable, even if the application is rejected.